Contribute your story: The Dear Jane Project

 Who would have thought that the powerhouse creator of Grey’s Anatomy, Scandal, How to Get Away With Murder, and The Catch was an introvert?
 How could someone who “owns Thursdays” become so overcome with fear at the thought of giving a commencement speech at Dartmouth, her alma mater, or being a guest on Jimmy Kimmel Live, that her strongest impulse is to say no?

 Except that she doesn’t say no. After years of giving into extreme shyness and its attendant fears of public exposure and ridicule, after years of saying no to everything that would make an introvert shudder, Shonda Rhimes forces herself to say yes.
-That journey is the essence of her book YEAR OF YESyear-of-yes-9781476777092_lg
+That journey is the essence of her book YEAR OF YES.

 With humor, generosity, and tremendous relatability, the author reveals the extent of her terror and how she blasted through it.
 I am loving this book, which I’m listening to on audiobook, beautifully narrated by the author herself.